wkornewald/git-srepo/README.rst

 Why?
 ----
-None of the existing solutions allowed maintaining your changes in a way that allows easy upstream contribution.
+None of the other solutions allows maintaining your changes in a way that allows easy upstream contribution through a linear, rebased set of patches.
+This is the main problem I want to solve.

+Additionally, the other solutions have these issues:

 With git subtree your history gets polluted.
 See here for more details: https://medium.com/@porteneuve/mastering-git-subtrees-943d29a798ec